AP Biology — Strategy & Practice Drills

 1. Identify the Science Practice Before Reading the Choices

 Before you look at the answer choices, decide what kind of question you’re facing.
-Is it asking you to explain a mechanism (Practice 1)?
-To read something off a graph (Practice 4)?
-To predict what happens when an enzyme is denatured (Practice 6)?
+Is it asking you to explain a mechanism (Practice 1), read something off a graph (Practice 4), or predict what happens when an enzyme is denatured (Practice 6)?
 Knowing what type of answer you need before you see the choices keeps you from being drawn toward plausible-sounding distractors that answer a different question than the one being asked.

 2. Read Stimulus Data Before the Questions